-The proposed M.A. in TESOL is a specialized degree that complements the current TESOL Graduate Certificate well because all certificate credits can transfer into the M.A. without penalty or overlap.
-Thus, students who complete the certificate can receive the M.A. in TESOL by completing at least an additional five elective classes (15 credits).
-(Please note that the current TESOL Graduate Certificate of 21 credit hours will be revised to 16 credit hours.
+The proposed M.A. in TESOL is a specialized degree that complements well the current (soon-to-be-revised) TESOL Graduate Certificate because all certificate credits can transfer into the M.A. without penalty or overlap.
+Thus, students who complete the certificate can receive the M.A. in TESOL by completing at least an additional four elective classes (12 credits).
+(Please note that the current TESOL Graduate Certificate of 21 credit hours will be updated to 19 credit hours.
 A proposal is being prepared and will be submitted during the spring 2016 semester.)